 The museum also has a dedicated drop-off location for buses and large groups at the east entrance, and a close drop-off for visitors with mobility considerations located near the west entrance of the museum.

 We have wheelchairs available at the Admissions Desk.
 We also offer accessible washrooms, including one with a transfer lift (sling not provided) and adult change table.
-We can also provide Sensory Kits.
+We also offer programs and resources to support visitors with sensory needs.
 Please see the Admissions Desk for more information.

 Service dogs are permitted in the museum provided that they wear an identifying vest and the owner carries an identification card.
 Pets are not permitted in the museum.

 We have strollers available at the Admissions Desk.

 There are four parking spots for visitors with disabilities located just outside the main doors of the museum on the west side.

 Additional nearby accessible parking suitable for visitors with disabilities: